What Matters When Building Universal Multilingual Named Entity Recognition Models?: Methodology

-\textbf{Dimension 2: Fine-Tuning Datasets.}~ In parallel, several large-scale NER datasets have been released by using large language models to annotate unlabeled data, which is subsequently used to train smaller models.
-These datasets typically cover large label sets following a long-tail distribution, which can serve as a realistic supervision signal to generalize to arbitrary label descriptions rather than a fixed ontology such as PileNER \citep{lou2023universalinformationextractionunified} or NuNER \citep{bogdanov-etal-2024-nuner}.
+~ In parallel, several large-scale NER datasets have been released that use large language models to annotate unlabeled data, which is then used to train smaller models.
+These datasets typically cover large label sets following a long-tail distribution, such as PileNER \citep{zhou2024universalnertargeteddistillationlarge} or NuNER \citep{bogdanov-etal-2024-nuner}.
+Rather than a fixed ontology, such label sets provide a more realistic supervision signal for generalizing to arbitrary label descriptions.
 In our experiments, we use datasets that vary substantially in language coverage, ranging from English-only to 91 languages.
-With this comparison, we investigate whether a multilingual transformer trained only on English data is sufficient for cross-lingual generalization, or whether fine-tuning on data covering multiple languages yields additional gains.
+This lets us investigate whether a multilingual transformer trained only on English is sufficient for cross-lingual generalization, or whether fine-tuning on multilingual data yields additional gains.

-\textbf{Dimension 3: Loss Functions.}~ The training objective reflects how the model combines text and label representations and must handle a severe class imbalance in span-based NER, where most span–label pairs are negatives.
-To do so, Binder uses a contrastive loss to align span and label representations in a shared embedding space, whereas GLiNER applies a binary cross-entropy loss over span–label pairs.
-In this work, we explore the use of various loss functions from classical binary cross-entropy loss to focal loss \citep{lin2018focallossdenseobject} with varying values of $\alpha$ and $\gamma$.

-\textbf{Modeling Without Word Segmentation.} Named entity recognition traditionally uses BIO tagging schemes \citep{ratinov-roth-2009-design}, where labels are assigned to word-segmented sequences.
-While this representation reduces the number of negative span candidates and simplifies the training process, it constrains supervision to word-level boundaries and thus only updates representations corresponding to these boundaries.
-Further, as we are interested in training a model for many languages and scripts, this would require accurate word segmentation models for each language.

-To address this limitation, we train our models directly on the input texts and shift the burden of word segmentation to the model itself by computing candidate spans over subword tokens.
-While training on subword spans increases the number of negative span candidates compared to word-segmented sequences, it removes the need for external, language-specific preprocessing at inference time and ensures consistent behavior across scripts.
-We also refer to \Cref{sec:pre_tokenized_text_impact_appendix} to illustrate this trade-off.